instana/instana-grafana-datasource/CONTRIBUTING.md

 This should render a chart with one dataset (`host-3 (29042)`).

+##### Aggregation selection for Visualizations
+(deprecated) Switching the Visualization for the custom metric above to `Stat` and `Gauge` or `Table` will additional add an aggregation selection to Metric dropdown.
+Switch back to "Graph" visualization to continue.

 #### Application metrics
 * Category: `Application/Service/Endpoint metrics`
 * Application: `AWS instances`